-Our School motto is 'respice finem' look to the end.
+Our School motto is 'respice finem', look to the end.
 We believe that people learn best in different ways.
-At our school we provide a rich and varied learning environment that allows all children to develop their skills and abilities to their full potential in a more relaxed way.
-The extension of our School Day from Year 5 upwards allows us to have more subject time and which takes away some of the additional pressure children can face with their learning.
-Up to Year 9 our homework is generally completed in school, with some additional weekend homework plus daily reading.
+At our school we provide a rich and varied learning environment that allows all children to develop their skills and abilities to their full potential i:\policies and procedures\curriculum teaching and learning .docx in a more relaxed way.
+The extension of our school day from year 5 upwards allows us to have more subject time, which takes away some of the additional pressure children can face with their learning.
+Up to year 9 our homework focuses on the core curriculum content and is generally completed in school, with some additional weekend homework plus daily reading.
 Through teaching our curriculum we aim:

-- to enable children to become confident, resourceful, independent learners, which helps them to grow into reliable and positive citizens - to develop lively, imaginative and enquiring minds with the ability to question, solve problems and argue rationally; - to ensure our children acquire knowledge and skills relevant to adult life and employment in a world of rapid continuous change including technological change; - to teach children the essential skills of literacy, mathematics, science and information communication technology (ICT); - to promote a positive attitude towards learning, so that children enjoy coming to school, and acquire a solid basis for lifelong learning; - to enable children to be creative and to develop their own thinking; - to help children understand Britain's cultural heritage; - to teach children about the developing world; - to enable children to be positive citizens who are aware of the needs of others working actively within their community and for local charities; - to teach children to have an awareness of their own spiritual development, and to distinguish right from wrong: - to help children understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all; to enable children to have respect for themselves and high self-esteem, and to live and work cooperatively with others. - to give children the opportunity to take responsibility for others throughout the School by the use of Monitors, Peer buddies, the House Reward System, and voluntary service within the School. - To develop personal, moral and spiritual values and tolerance of themselves and others, to value each individual and learn to live together in an atmosphere of mutual respect; - to develop children's self-respect, encourage them to understand the ideas, attitudes, values and contribution made by all ethnic groups in our multi-cultural society.
+- to enable children to become confident, ambitious, resourceful, independent learners, which helps them to grow into reliable and positive citizens with high aspirations; - to develop lively, imaginative and enquiring minds with the ability to question, solve problems and argue rationally; - to ensure our children acquire knowledge and skills relevant to adult life and employment in a world of rapid continuous change, including technological change; - to teach children the essential skills of literacy, mathematics, science and information communication technology (ICT); - to promote a positive attitude towards learning, so that children enjoy coming to school, and acquire a solid basis for lifelong learning; - to enable children to be creative and to develop their own thinking; - to help children understand Britain's cultural heritage and develop their cultural capital to enable success in the modern world; - to teach children about the developing world; - to enable children to be positive citizens who are aware of the needs of others working actively within their community and for local charities; - · to teach children to have an awareness of their own spiritual development, and to distinguish right from wrong; - to help children understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all; - · to enable children to have respect for themselves and high self-esteem, and to live and work cooperatively with others; - to give children the opportunity to take responsibility for their own learning and development, promoting home learning and extra-curricular activities and developing independent learning skills; - to give children the opportunity to take responsibility for others throughout the School by the use of Monitors, Peer buddies, the House Reward System, and voluntary service within the School; - to develop personal, moral and spiritual values and tolerance of themselves and others, to value each individual and learn to live together in an atmosphere of mutual respect; - to develop an understanding of healthy and unhealthy relationships, building strong networks of support to strengthen mental wellbeing; - to develop children's self-respect, encourage them to understand the ideas, attitudes, values and contribution made by all ethnic groups in our multi-cultural society.